Diego de Gardoqui: Biography, origins, and youth

-In the early years after the Revolutionary War when Congress and Washington resided in New York City, Gardoquí's house was also the meeting place of the first Catholic dignitaries representing their countries.
+In the early years after the Revolutionary War when Congress and Washington resided in New York City, Gardoqui's house was also the meeting place of the first Catholic dignitaries representing their countries.
 There Mass was said for the congregation composed of such men as representatives of France, Spain, and Portugal, as well as Charles Carroll, his cousin Daniel, and Thomas Fitzsimmons, Catholic members of Congress, officers and soldiers of the foreign contingent, merchants and others.
-Diego de Gardoquí laid the cornerstone of St. Peter's, the first permanent structure for a Catholic church erected in the State of New York, on October 5, 1785.
+Diego de Gardoqui laid the cornerstone of St. Peter's, the first permanent structure for a Catholic church erected in the State of New York, on October 5, 1785.
 The church first opened on November 4, 1786.

-Because Spain was in control of the Louisiana Territory, Gardoquí worked to protect the King's interests on the Mississippi River.
+Because Spain was in control of the Louisiana Territory, Gardoqui worked to protect the King's interests on the Mississippi River.
 Various factions in Kentucky were frustrated with congress' refusal to allow them statehood.
-Gardoquí worked with John Brown and General James Wilkinson in 1788 to procure a treaty between Kentucky and Spain concerning navigation on the River.
+Gardoqui worked with John Brown and General James Wilkinson in 1788 to procure a treaty between Kentucky and Spain concerning navigation on the River.
 In the end, Kentucky joined the United States and there was no separate treaty.
-Gardoquí also worked with Colonel George Morgan and Benjamin Harrison in 1788 and 1789.
+Gardoqui also worked with Colonel George Morgan and Benjamin Harrison in 1788 and 1789.
 They had been attempting to buy land in Illinois from the United States government with no success.
-Morgan and Gardoquí worked out an agreement whereby 15000000 acre west of the Mississippi, south from its junction with the Ohio, and north of the St. Francis River would be deeded to American settlers.
+Morgan and Gardoqui worked out an agreement whereby 15000000 acre west of the Mississippi, south from its junction with the Ohio, and north of the St. Francis River would be deeded to American settlers.
 Morgan was to be the commander of the colony, subject to the king of Spain.
 Settlers would have religious freedom and some degree of autonomy.
 The new colony was to be called "New Madrid."
 However, the Spanish governor at New Orleans, although somewhat in favor of the project, refused to allow self-government and required that all settlers be Catholic, and the settlement never saw fruition as a Spanish colony.

-George Washington said of Gardoquí on August 10, 1790, "... no man in his most Catholic Majesty's dominions could be more acceptable to the Inhabitants of these States."
-Gardoquí gave Washington a four-volume edition in the original Spanish of Don Quixote as a present.
+George Washington said of Gardoqui on August 10, 1790, "... no man in his most Catholic Majesty's dominions could be more acceptable to the Inhabitants of these States."
+Gardoqui gave Washington a four-volume edition in the original Spanish of Don Quixote as a present.
 The set of volumes still exists and is preserved at Washington's personal library, which opened as a museum on September 27, 2013.